01-edu/public/subjects/devops/cloud-kube/README.md

   services, and it's accessible via port `3000`.

 Design the architecture for your cloud-based microservices' application.
-You are free to choose the services and architectural patterns that best suit your needs, as long as they meet the project requirements and remain within a reasonable cost range.
-Consider the following when designing your architecture:
+You must use K8s.
+You are free to choose services and architectural patterns that best suit your needs, as long as they meet the project requirements and remain within a reasonable cost range.
+Consider the following when designing your
+architecture:

 1. `Scalability`: Ensure that your architecture can handle varying workloads and can scale up or down as needed.
-AWS offers services like Auto Scaling that can be used to achieve this.

 2. `Availability`: Design your architecture to be fault-tolerant and maintain high availability, even in the event of component failures.